BoldingBruggeman/nemo-medusa-cssm/README.md

 ### Extracting NEMO-MEDUSA outputs

 This is done by Python script `extract.py`.
-However, as this a non-parallelized job that can take over 24 hours, it is done on [the `long-serial` queue](https://help.jasmin.ac.uk/article/4881-lotus-queues) by submitting it to [the SLURM scheduler](https://help.jasmin.ac.uk/article/4880-batch-scheduler-slurm-overview).
+As this a non-parallelized job that can take over 24 hours, it is done on [the `long-serial` queue](https://help.jasmin.ac.uk/article/4881-lotus-queues) by submitting it to [the SLURM scheduler](https://help.jasmin.ac.uk/article/4880-batch-scheduler-slurm-overview).
 For this purpose, the `extract.sbatch` job submission script is provided.
 Use it like this:

 ```
 sbatch extract.sbatch
 ```

-Note that inside this script, the region to process is hard-coded with arguments `--minlon`, `--maxlon`, `--minlat`, `--maxlat`, as is the name of the output file (the unnamed argument to `extract.py`).
-If you would want to operate on a different region, either modify the script in-place, or create a copy and modify that.
+**Note:** inside this script, the region to process is hard-coded with arguments `--minlon`, `--maxlon`, `--minlat`, `--maxlat`, as is the name of the output file (the unnamed argument to `extract.py`).
+If you want to extract data for a different region or change the name of the output file, either modify the script in-place, or create a copy and modify that.

 After submitting the job, you can check its status with